azavana/Blowfish_RC4plus/README.md

 # Mutare
-Hybrid encryption program based on Blowfish and RC4+; intended for embedded systems.
+Lightweight encryption program based on Blowfish and RC4+; intended for embedded systems.

 # How it works